 …Or Keep It in a Rugged Waterproof Travel Case

-Like all our other items that we pack, we make sure that they are secure and held in compartments that are hopefully away from water.
+Like all the other items that we pack, we make sure that they are secure and held in compartments that are hopefully away from water.

 The PS4 is for sure no different, as any kind of jostling, debris, or liquid that enters the system during transport can compromise its performance tremendously.

-Case Club went one step further and understood that also our controllers and accessories are super-sensitive and prone to the damages of travel.
-That’s why they launched the Case Club waterproof case for the PlayStation 4 that you can also check out on Amazon.
+Case Club went one step further and understood that our controllers and accessories are super-sensitive and prone to the damage of travel.
+That’s why they launched the Case Club waterproof case for the PlayStation 4 which you can also check out on Amazon.

-If ultimate protection for your game system on-the-go is what you are after, you should not overlook this rugged beast.
-Case Club incorporated secure clasps and waterproof gaskets around both lips of the clamshell so that nothing stands a chance for getting inside that case while you are traveling.
+If ultimate protection for your game system on the go is what you are after, you should not overlook this rugged beast.
+Case Club incorporated secure clasps and waterproof gaskets around both lips of the clamshell so that nothing stands a chance of getting inside that case while you are traveling.